-Pair of Seniors Honored as Top Graduating Athletes During Annual WHS Awards Event
+Trio of Seniors Honored as Top Graduating Athletes at WHS Awards Event

-WATERTOWN — Two Watertown High School seniors were honored Thursday evening as the top graduating athletes and recipients of the William I. Graf Award.
-Tatum Overton was selected as the women’s recipient, and Deante Hall was named as the men’s honoree this year.
+WATERTOWN — Three Watertown High School seniors were honored Tuesday evening as the top graduating athletes and recipients of the William I. Graf Award.
+Kylie L. Cushman and Adelaide R. “Addie” Weir were selected as the women’s recipients, and Patrick Duah was named as the men’s honoree this year.

 Mr. Graf was a multi-sport coach and athletic director at Watertown High School.
 Graf Award honorees are expected to have participated in at least two or more varsity sports in their senior year and demonstrate exceptional character and sportsmanship, discipline, fair play, training, athletic ability, and academics.

-Tatum Overton is a standout three-sport athlete, competing for five years in varsity soccer and varsity lacrosse, and for three years as a varsity basketball player.
-She is a New York State Public High School Athletic Association Scholar Athlete.
+Kylie L. Cushman is an accomplished three-sport athlete, competing for five years in varsity hockey with Alexandria Central High School and for two years in varsity soccer and lacrosse at Watertown.
+She is a four-time New York State Public High School Athletic Association (NYSPHSAA) Scholar Athlete.

 More than 100 graduating high school seniors have received the Graf Award.
+Click here to view an all-time list of William I. Graf Award recipients at Watertown High and IHA/IHC.
 Watertown High School’s athletics staff selects the recipients each year, and the Italian American Civic Association presents the award.

 Following the death of Mr. Graf’s son, William A. Graf, in 2013, the family decided to honor him by funding a $1,000 financial award for recipients.
 William A. Graf, who also embodied the traits of the award, attended Watertown High School, and played several varsity sports coached by his father, William I.